Don't take your eyes for granted. Take these easy steps to keep your peepers healthy.

 2. Quit Smoking

 It makes you more likely to get cataracts, damage to your optic nerve, and macular degeneration, among many other medical problems.
 If you've tried to kick the habit before only to start again, keep at it.
 The more times you try to quit, the more likely you are to succeed.
 Ask your doctor for help.

 3. Wear Sunglasses

 Choose a pair that blocks 99% to 100% of UVA and UVB rays.
 Wraparound lenses help protect your eyes from the side.
-Polarized lenses reduce glare while you drive.
+Polarized lenses reduce glare while you drive, but don’t necessarily offer added protection.

 If you wear contact lenses, some offer UV protection.
 It's still a good idea to wear sunglasses for an extra layer.

 4. Use Safety Eyewear

 If you use hazardous or airborne materials on the job or at home, wear safety glasses or protective goggles.

 Sports like ice hockey, racquetball, and lacrosse can also lead to eye injury.
 Wear eye protection.
 Helmets with protective face masks or sports goggles with polycarbonate lenses will shield your eyes.

 5. Look Away From the Computer Screen